Isrothy/NovaPipe/README.md

 ## Serialized Format: `JSONL`

 NovaPipe uses JSON Lines (`JSONL`) format for storing normalized data.
-The advantages of JSONL include:
+The advantages of `JSONL` include:

 - **Easy to Read**: Each line in the file is a valid JSON object.
-- **Interoperability**: JSONL is supported by many languages and tools.
+- **Interoperability**: `JSONL` is supported by many languages and tools.
 - **Stream Processing**: Ideal for log processing and incremental reading.

+## TODO

+- **Unified Product Naming:**
+    - Resolve inconsistencies between product names across data sources (e.g., "btcusdt" in Binance.US vs. "BTCUSD" in Coinbase).
+    - Create and maintain a mapping or a unified naming convention to standardize product identifiers across platforms.

+- **Enhanced Normalizer Output:**
+    - Extend the normalizer to support additional output streams and serialization formats (e.g., XML, Avro, Protobuf).
+    - Consider refactoring the normalizer into a channel so that different serialization mechanisms can be easily integrated.

+- **Generic Query Generator:**
+    - Develop a more generic and extensible query generator that can support additional kinds of information in the future.
+    - This could involve abstracting common query components and allowing customizations for new data sources.

+- **Command-Line Interface (CLI):**
+    - Design and implement a CLI for easier configuration and execution of the application.
+    - Provide options for selecting data sources, query types, output formats, and channel configurations.